dsbrng25b/auth/README.md

 signature=$( echo -n $headerAndPayload | openssl sha256 -hmac $key -binary | base64 -w 0 | sed 's/[-= ]*$//' )
 token=${headerAndPayload}.${signature}
 ```
+If you need a small example on how to achieve the same with Go take a look at [brianvoe/sjwt](https://github.com/brianvoe/sjwt).
+If you look for a more complete solution: https://github.com/square/go-jose

 ## TLS / x509 Certificates
 A TLS client can send a certificate (client certificate) to the server.
 To authenticate the client the server verifies that the certificate is signed from a certian CA.